mtask/mtask.github.io/_posts/2020-12-22-raspberrypi-and-ruuvitag-part-two.md

 Open (`vi(m)`/`nano`) `/home/pi/RuuviPi-main/src/instance/conf.py` and change the following:

 1. Configure `TAGS` to include MAC address of your Ruuvi tag as value for "text" and "value" keys.
 Use the same format with MACs that has been used in the example.
 You can add multiple tags by just adding new dictionary to list.
 E.g. `TAGS = [ { "text": "e4c7751d5230", "value": "e4c7751d5230"}, { "text": "e4c7751d5231", "value": "e4c7751d5231"} ]`
 2. Specify data that you want to use from Ruuvi's sensors in `DATA_COLUMNS`.
-Options are
+Options are time, data_format, humidity, temperature, pressure, acceleration, acceleration_x, acceleration_y, acceleration_z, tx_power, battery, movement_counter, measurement_sequence_number, and mac.
 3. Set some suitable database filepath in `DATABASE`.
 Only restriction is that the path needs to be writable for the user that is running the app.
 4. `DATA_FETCH_DELAY` specifies in seconds how often the app queries data from Ruuvi tag(s).
 5. `LOG_FILE` specifies an absolute path for the app to write logging events.
 If not specified then the app writes logging events to console.